About NC Licensing

 Are there testing requirements for my initial license?

 Yes, all completers of an approved teacher education program must submit identified Praxis II and/or Pearson licensure tests scores for inclusion with an initial teaching license application.
 This is a licensing requirement, not a graduation requirement.
 Be sure to confirm our state testing requirements before you register for a test.
-Mail or fax your qualifying scores (originals or legible, unaltered copies) to the CEAP licensure specialist.
+See Praxis II and Pearson Tests.
+Mail or fax your scores (originals or legible, unaltered copies) to the CEAP licensure specialist.

 When should I take the tests?

-Tests can be taken any semester but waiting until you near the end of your program will increase your the success of passing the tests.
+Tests can be taken any semester but waiting until you near the end of your program will increase your success of passing the tests.
 Be sure to confirm our state testing requirements before you register for a test.
-Tests are offered during specific testing windows so select a test date early enough so you will have your qualifying score(s) when you need to apply for your license.
+Tests are offered during specific testing windows so select a test date early enough so you will have your score(s) when you need to apply for your license.
 Mail or fax your scores (originals or legible, unaltered copies) to the CEAP licensure specialist.

 What are the Pearson North Carolina Foundation of Reading | General Curriculum Tests?